Skip to the content.

 • options (optional): Additional configuration for the input.

-5. Provide a data property, an init and a render method.
+4. Extend the WidgetInterface class and implement a init and a render method.

 • The init method will be called once after creation of the widget and should contain the first data fetch and rendering as well as the configuration of the controls.